diskuv/dkml-workflows-prerelease/README.md

 The [Examples](#examples) include more features, like the uploading and releasing of your built artifacts.

-## Using Personal Computer Backend
+## Using the Personal Computer Backend

 This backend is meant for troubleshooting when a GitLab CI/CD or GitHub Actions backend fails to build your code.
 You can do the build locally!

-> Currently this backend only runs on Windows PCs with Visual Studio already
+> Currently this backend only runs on:
+> 1. Windows PCs with Visual Studio already installed
+> 2. macOS/Intel with clang (XCode) already installed. macOS/ARM64 with Rosetta emulation
-> installed.
+>    should also work.

+### Windows PC backend

-In PowerShell run:
+On Windows in PowerShell run:

 ```powershell
 & ci\setup-dkml\pc\setup-dkml-windows_x86_64.ps1
 ```

-You can use `& ci\setup-dkml\pc\setup-dkml-windows_x86.ps1` for 32-bit Window
+You can use `& ci\setup-dkml\pc\setup-dkml-windows_x86.ps1` for 32-bit Windows
 builds.

 After running the `.ps1` script you will see instructions for running